LucianYoga/local-elasticbeanstalk-php-demo/README.md

 Note that `eb create` will use the settings from `.gitattributes` to `export-ignore` files in the zip file that it creates and uploads to s3.
+As such, we have to be careful the the `Dockerrun.aws.json` file is included in the root level of our zip file.

     Creating application version archive "app-920a-160402_122923".
     Uploading local-elasticbeanstalk-php-demo/app-920a-160402_122923.zip to S3.
 This may take a while.